 A separate medical trial published in the American Journal of Psychiatry examined whether trazodone could resolve antidepressant-induced insomnia.
-This was an important study, because this type of insomnia may have different causes than regular insomnia.

 The researchers found that trazodone was effective for insomnia suffered as a result of antidepressant use, which is interesting because trazodone itself is an antidepressant.
 67% of patients on trazodone reported improvements to sleep quality.